TheArtificial/theartificial.nl/source/blog/2016/09-13-not-your-pipelline.html.md

 What’s more surprising is how many men this tactic weeds out, while their female competitors tend to answer this question both more thoughtfully and authentically.
 And even without the question trick, the cover letters we receive show similar patterns.
 Our male applicants tend to talk more about themselves and what they can do for you, while our female applicants convey interest in The Artificial while expressing excitement for what they’ll learn.

 # The Magic
 We have a team that is almost entirely women.
 It may be serendipity, but it works because we’re all humble and curious and passionate and supportive.
-There are exceptions &ndash; we have [a man](http://theartificial.nl/people/hans.html) who fits this mold, and we’ve hired women who haven’t.
-Is it better?
-I think so.
+There are exceptions &ndash; we have [a man](/people/hans.html) who fits this mold, and we’ve hired women who haven’t.

+The women we hire, often straight out of school, grow into senior responsibilities.
+As a company and at our individual levels, we develop our practice, we perfect our craft, and we enjoy learning from and teaching each other.

+So is it wise for a young company to overlook experience in favor of a few traits?
+Based on our results, adamantly yes.